ckan/ckan/doc/user-guide.rst

 You can change the information that CKAN holds about you, including what other users see about you by editing your user profile.
-(Users are most likely to see your profile when you edit a dataset or upload data to an Organization that they are following.)
+(Users are most likely to see your profile when you edit a dataset or upload data to an organization that they are following.)
 To do this, select the gearwheel symbol at the top of any page.